ibm-cloud-docs/openwhisk/functions-cli.md

    <dd>The name of an action.
 This value is required.</dd>

    <dt>`--save`</dt>
-   <dd>You can get and locally save code associated with an existing action, except for sequences and Docker actions.
+   <dd>You can get and locally save the code that is associated with an existing action, except for sequences and Docker actions.
 The <em>`FILENAME`</em> corresponds with an existing action name in the current working directory and the file extension  corresponds to the action kind.
 For example, for action code that is an archive file, an extension of .zip is used.
 This flag is optional.</dd>

   <dt>`--save-as` <em>`FILENAME`</em></dt>
   <dd>Save the code for actions in a custom-named file by providing a file path, <em>`FILENAME`</em>, and extension.
 This flag is optional.</dd>